alttch/eva3/doc/modbus.rst

     # e.g.
     eva uc modbus test p1

-The command connects UC to ModBus port and checks the operation status.
+The command connects UC to Modbus port and checks the operation status.

 .. note::

-    As ModBus UDP doesn't require a port to be connected, **test** command always return "OK" result.
+    As Modbus UDP doesn't require a port to be connected, **test** command always return "OK" result.

-Deleting ModBus virtual port
+Deleting Modbus virtual port
 ============================

-To delete ModBus virtual port, execute the command:
+To delete Modbus virtual port, execute the command:

 .. code-block:: bash